-The motor in Open Class models must not be run after the first 30 seconds of flight time (40 seconds for 2M Class models).
+The motor in Open Class models must not be run after the first 30 seconds of flight time.
 Following a motor cut by the height limiter, the pilot must then manually move the motor control to an off position within the next ten seconds, that positively ensures no possibility of the motor re-starting.